This post may contain affiliate links. See our disclosure policy.

 - Melted and cooled chocolate

-- Cocoa powder or melted and cooled chocolate (for our chocolate buttercream frosting recipe, click HERE)
+- Cocoa powder or melted and cooled chocolate for our delicious chocolate frosting which pairs perfectly with chocolate cake.

 How To Store Buttercream Frosting